ENDrain/cu-numbers/INTRODUCTION.md

 рк҃а | 121

 ## 3. Thousands
-A number `x >= 1000` in CU is prepended with a "thousand" sign.
+A number `x >= 1000` in CU is prepended with one or more `҂` "thousand" signs.
 For each "thousand" sign before a number, the number has to be mutiplied by one thousand.

 ## 4. Number building